efchatz/WPAxFuzz/README.md

     2) Sequence of frames till the moment of the dirsuption detection (BETA)
     3) Frames detected at the moment of connectivity disruption (BETA)
 ```
+STEP3: First moded of Mage802.11, tests all the frames that the fuzzer detected.
+It's a second hand filtering to seperate the true positive from the false positive frames.
+In case that a frame is positive, i.e causes a DoS to the associated STA, an exploit is being produced automatically.
-STEP3: First mode exit when no more frames can be found in the log files that the fuzzer produced.
-The rest of the module exit with Ctrl + c.
+STEP4: Mage802.11 exits when no more frames can be found in the log files that the fuzzer produced.

+**The rest to modules only implement preliminary functionalities.
+It is to our future goals, to enrich them with additional capabilities.